thoughtbot/superglue/docs/recipes/modals.md

     !!! info
         Similarly, we tie the `componentIdentifier` to the same page component.

-        Vite users: This step can be optional see recipie
+        **Vite Users** This step can be entirely optional if you're using Vite.
+See the recipie for more information.

     ```js
     import PostIndex from '../views/posts/index'